 Harlesden benefits from a mix of cultures from its large immigrant families.
 These cultures have become integrated into the local community, and a wide array of varying cuisines are on offer at eateries across the district.

 From Afro-Caribbean to Portuguese restaurants, there is much to experience during your time in Harlesden.

 You can also find this popular Jamaican restaurant on Harlesden’s High Street.
-One-Stop Caribbean specialises in jerk chicken but also offers other delicacies such as brown stew and callaloo.
+One-Stop Caribbean specialises in jerk chicken and offers other delicacies such as brown stew and callaloo.

-This Caribbean cuisine restaurant specialises in curries and traditional Trinidad and Tobago Roti that is made on the premises.
+This Caribbean cuisine restaurant specialises in curries and traditional Trinidad and Tobago Roti made on the premises.